atrifex/Contra-SV/README.md

 5-Bit Color Mapper Module
 =========================

-The color mapper played a very important role in our design.
-Through its use, we were able to more efficiently use memory and make sure that there was enough room to store all of our sprites and background images.
+The color mapper plays a very important role in the overall design.
+Through its use, memory usage is much more efficient and allows there to be enough enough room to store all of the sprites and background images.
-Our original images had 32 bit color depth.
-With this depth, it would have been impossible to fit most of the things that we needed in the memory we have allocated on the board.
-To fix this issue, we decided to compress our images through the use of a color palette.
-We realized that we only needed 21 total colors in our game and so we only truly needed a 5-bit value to describe the color of each pixel.
-We included a 22nd color which accounted for transparency and allowed us to display images that had partial transparency in them.
-Though the use of a python script that we found, we were able to compress each image and convert it to a format that was recognizable by the memory initializer.
-The python script basically traversed through each pixel and mapped each pixel’s RGB values to its closest match in our predefined palette.
-If the transparency level for any pixel was less than 200, then that pixel was automatically mapped to our transparency color.
+The original images had 32 bit color depth.
+With this depth, it would be impossible to fit all necessary images in the limited memory we have on the board.
+To fix this issue, the images can be compressed and then displayed through the use of a color palette.
+Once the images are examined, it is obvious that only 21 total colors are needed in the game and so only a 5-bit value is needed to describe the color of each pixel.
+Including a 22nd color accounts for transparency and allows the system to display images that had partial transparency within them.
+Though the use of a python script, each image can be easily compressed and converted it to a format that is recognizable by the FPGA memory initializer.
+The python script basically traverses through each pixel and maps each pixel’s RGB values to its closest match in a predefined palette.
+If the transparency level for any pixel is less than 200, then that pixel is automatically mapped to the 22nd transparent color.
 The color mapper basically served as a decoder for this color palette.
-The input into this module was a 5-bit pixel value.
-The color mapper took this value and used an internal lookup table to map this value to its corresponding RGB value.
-These RGB values were then exported from this module and were directly connected to the display.
-Through this setup, were able to visualize all the graphics that corresponded to our game.
+The input into this module is a 5-bit pixel value.
+The color mapper takes this value and uses it to look within an internal lookup table to map this value to its corresponding RGB value.
+These RGB values are then exported from this module and are directly connected to the monitor.
+Through this setup, the system is able to visualize all the graphics that corresponded to the game.
 The image below shows the block diagram of the color mapper module.

 ![Alt text](/documentation/images/Picture5.png?raw=true "Optional Title")

 Frame Counter Module
 ====================

-The frame counter module served a very general purpose in the design of our project.
-It served the role of counting the number of frames that had been displayed to the screen at any given time.
-This played a very important role in our design because many of the state machines that we designed were based on the this count.
-The animation engine used this count to keep track of the number of frames that needed to pass before switching to a new image.
-The start screen mux module used this count to create blinking text on the screen.
-Basically, without this module, many of our core design components would not have worked.
-The inputs into this module were Reset, VS, and frame\_Clk.
-The output from this module was the FrameCount.
-Through the use of a simple state machine, the frame counter module incremented the value of a count register every time a VS was seen.
-This allowed us to count the number of times a vertical sync has been seen and thus the number of frames that have been outputted at any given time.
+The frame counter module plays the role of an accountant withing the design.
+It serves the role of counting the number of frames that had been displayed to the screen at any given time.
+This is useful because many of the state machines within the system use this count.
+The animation engine uses this count to keep track of the number of frames that need to pass before switching to a new image.
+The start screen mux module uses this count to create blinking text on the screen.
+Basically, without this module, many of the core design components would not work.
+The inputs into this module are Reset, VS, and frame\_Clk.
+The output from this module is the FrameCount.
+Through the use of a simple state machine, the frame counter module increments the value of a count register every time a VS is seen.
+This allows the system to count the number of times a vertical sync has been seen and thus the number of frames that have been outputted at any given time.
 The sections below show the block diagram and next state diagrams for the frame counter module.